Filling a booth at a career fair doesn’t guarantee the interest of talent. Here’s how your company can reach your goals at your next career fair.

 Passing out free pens isn’t going to land you an exceptional candidate.
 Start by taking a look at your hiring needs and strategize accordingly.
 Do you plan on accepting resumes from candidates at the job fair?
 Will you be screening candidates upon meeting them?
 Do you know exactly what you’re looking for in your candidates?

 If you can’t answer these questions outright, it may be time to hit the drawing board.

-3. You aren’t showing them what you’re made of
+3. Show them what you’re made of

-4. You haven’t spread the word
+4. Spread the word

-5. You’re not leaving your mark with something extra
+5. Leave your mark with something extra

-7. You never follow up
+7. Follow up